juleswhite/CSX278/Assignments/Asgn5/README.md

 Before class, start the Kibana server and navigate to localhost:5601 in a browser.
 Include a screenshot of this in your email to Ashley.

+##### Installing Node.js

+Go to https://nodejs.org/en/download/ and download node onto your machine.
+Open the installer and follow the instructions to complete installation.
+Once you’ve installed node, open your terminal and enter the command “node -v”.
+This should return a version number.
+Send a screenshot of the resulting version.
+Note: before running the provided client.js file you must install the elasticsearch javascript package using node package manager.
+This can be done by navigating to the folder that contains client.js in your terminal and entering the command “npm install elasticsearch”.
+You may now run client.js with the command “node client.js”.
+For anything to occur your instance of elasticsearch must be up and running when you execute client.js.

 ##### Installing Logstash

 Note: for the purposes of this assignment, Logstash does not need to be installed independently as the JHipster Console will download it for you in the second part of the assignment.
 Instructions for installation are included below if you want to use the ELK stack independent of this project.